ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 that is not an feature because the peer does not do anything different.
 Rather, it is an expectation the receiving endpoint has for the sender.
 Therefore, it was re-interpreted as an extra request named "constant header length".
 This re-interpretation does not change the implementation, thus does not cause backward incompatibility.

+### 4.4 have connection ID in packet header (connid header)

+The "have connection ID in packet header" extra request was introduced with libfabric 1.14.0 release, and was assigned the ID 3.

+This extra feature is designed to solve the "QP collision" problem, which is commonly experienced in client-server type of application.

+The "QP collision" problem arise from fact that the EFA device uses the Device ID (GID)
++ QP number (QPN) as the unique identifier of a peer.
+Recall that raw address of EFA endpoint is consisted of 3 parts:
+GID + QPN + Connection ID (CONNID).
+EFA device only recognizes GID and QPN.
+The connection ID was generated by the endpoint itself during its initialization.

+Because of that, it is possible for an endpoint to receive packets from a destroyed QP, which was used by a previous process that used the same QPN.
+As can be seen throughout the document, each packet in the EFA RDM communication protocol is not indepenedent.
+The correct processing of a packet need prior knowledge.

+For example, there is a `recv_id` in the header of a DATA packet (section 3.2), which assumes the receiver to maintain a list of receive operations and can find the operation correspond to the message using `recv_id`.

+To solve this problem, receiver need to know the full address of the sender.
+As shown in table 1.5, EFA's full address consists of: GID, QPN and CONNID.
+Currently, EFA device will report Address Handle Number (AHN) and QPN of a received packet.
+Because GID can be obtained from AHN, the only unknown part is CONNID.

+The extra request "connid header" was introduced to address the issue.
+An endpoint can flag the bit correspond to
+Also because this is an extra request, an endpoint cannot assume that the peer support it, thus need to be able to handle the case that incoming packets does not have sender connection ID in it.
+It is up to the implementation to decide whether in this case the endpoint should abort the communication or continue without using the extra request.

+A universal flag CONNID_HDR (table 1.4) was designated for CONNID in packet header.
+An implementation is not required to set connid.
+However, when it does include connid in packet header, it need to toggle on the CONNID_HDR flag in the `flags` field of the base header.
+The exact location of connid is different for each packet type.

 ## 5. What's not covered?